-The health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Blood tests will be done to check phenytoin levels.
 Symptoms will be treated as appropriate.
-The patient may receive:
+The person may receive:

 - Activated charcoal

 - Airway support, including oxygen, breathing tube through the mouth (intubation),and ventilator (breathing machine)

 - Chest x-ray